 Analytics 3.0 offers industrial strength and the ability to scale decision-making processes.
-By generating even more models via machine learning, an organization’s forecasts will become even more granular and accurate.
+By generating even more models via machine learning, such as ML forecasting methodology, an organization’s forecasts will become even more granular and accurate.
 Having said that, cost and time to deploy these custom models were not entirely feasible, and a cheaper and faster approach was needed.
 Eventually, there came the need for optimization by intelligent systems, and this concept that appeared on the horizon was when Analytics 4.0 came in.

 The data included here emerged from vast heterogeneous sources of indigenous types — one requiring sophisticated training methods — and particularly those that can maintain (make suggestions, enhance decision-making, take effective action) themselves.
 Within this era, the use of software-mining techniques and artificial intelligence algorithms, along with the current descriptive-predictive-prescriptive analysis, comes to complete fruit.
 This is another reason why Automated Analytics is considered the next analytical maturity level.

 Analytics 4.0 is packed with the hope of a machine-driven, egalitarian world run by humanity-loving managers and technologists.
 We should redefine the challenge of automation as an opportunity to increase: to combine smart humans with smart machines to obtain the best overall.